This No Bake White Chocolate and Raspberry Cheesecake is so creamy and delicious!

 - I recommend using a loose based springform cake tin for making this cheesecake – it makes it so much easier to unmould it.

 - To release the cheesecake from the base of the tin, run a long handled palette knife between the base of the tin and the cheesecake crust.
 The bottom of the tin should easily fall off.

 I love the combination of creamy white chocolate and fresh, zingy raspberries.
 If you love it too, you might also enjoy my recipes for white chocolate and raspberry cookies and white chocolate and raspberry brownies.

 want to see more cheesecake recipes?

-Did you make this no bake white chocolate and raspberry cheesecake?
-Let me know what you thought of the recipe by leaving a comment below – and if you would rate the recipe out of 5 by clicking on the stars in the recipe card, I would really appreciate it.
+I hope you loved it!
+Let me know what you thought by leaving a comment below – and if you would rate the recipe out of 5 by clicking on the stars in the recipe card, I would really appreciate it.
 Thanks!

 - 200G Biscuits, crushed - you could use Digestives, Gingernuts or Shortbread